 Let’s be honest with each other.
 Baking sugar cookies during the holidays is…well, more about the decorating than the eating.
 Don’t look at me like that, you know the sugar cookies are the last ones left on the cookie plates after holiday gatherings.

 Don’t let that happen to you this year.
 Those of you who are having holiday gatherings will not have to coax your guests to eat these; you will possibly have to fight them to get one.

 Of course, there is also the decorating.
 I like to sprinkle colored sugar and sprinkles on these before baking, and they are also lovely decorated with royal icing.
-I intend to do a batch with royal icing, but today was not a good day for that, due to the extra “humidity” in the air.
+Fun Fact: It’s important to check the weather while you plan your cookie decorating.
+Extra humidity in the air can make your royal icing take longer to dry and set.
+Royal icing dries faster on dry days.
 Yes, snow counts as humidity.
-Royal icing dries faster on dry days.
 Don’t be mad.
 It’s just science.

 Holiday Sugar Cookies

 - 1 teaspoon baking powder

 - In the bowl of a stand mixer with a paddle attachment, cream butter and sugar until fluffy and light.
 Add eggs, one at a time, and beat well, then add vanilla and almond extracts and mix in well.

 - Mix together the flour, baking powder, and salt in a medium bowl.
 Add to the butter mixture and mix on low speed until well blended.

 - Divide dough into two parts, and wrap in plastic wrap.
 Chill in refrigerator until stiff enough to roll.

 - Preheat oven to 350 deg.
 F. On a well-floured surface, roll out one portion of dough to 1/8-inch thickness, lifting and turning dough to prevent it sticking to the surface (flour the dough and rolling pin lightly if necessary).